Skip to content

 Frequently asked questions

-"Isn't data intelligence just a fancier term for the business analytics we're already doing?"
+"Isn't data intelligence just a fancier term for business analytics?"

 That's a great question, and it's true there's overlap!
 Think of it this way: while traditional analytics often tells you what happened, data intelligence digs deeper to explain why it happened and even what's likely to happen next.
 It uses smart technologies like AI and ML to provide a much richer, more forward-looking understanding of your data, going beyond standard reports to give you a more complete picture.

-"What's the most important first step if my organization wants to get serious about data intelligence?"
+"What's the most important first step to get serious about data intelligence?"

 Before you jump into new tools or complex projects, I always recommend taking a really honest look at your current data landscape.
 Understand what information you're collecting, where it lives, and its current condition.
 Getting a clear picture of your starting point is fundamental to building an effective strategy and knowing where to focus your efforts first.